QuestPDF/QuestPDF-Documentation/docs/api-reference/page.md

 ```

 ::: danger
 Please be careful!
-When the total height of the header and footer element is greater than the total page's height, there is not space enough for the content.
-In such a case, the layout exception is thrown.
+When the combined heights of the header and footer elements is greater than the total page height, there is insufficient space for the content, in which case a layout exception is thrown.
 :::

 ![example](/api-reference/page-example.png =298x)

 ## Watermark slots

-The watermark slots (background and foreground) can be used to add content on the back or on the front of the main content.
+The watermark slots (background and foreground) can be used to add content behind or in front of the main content, respectively.

 ```csharp{10-14,16-20}
 .Page(page =>